-VI.
-State Overhead at Three Clusters
+V. State Overhead Costs at Three Clusters

-101. This is an expense involving therapy that, if incurred by Petitioner, is clearly an allowable cost.
-The problem here is that the expense was incurred by the State of Florida, not Petitioner.
+99. These are costs involving therapy that, if incurred by Petitioner, are clearly allowable costs.
+The problem here is that the expenses were incurred by the State of Florida, not Petitioner.
 State-employed therapists providing medically necessary therapy to some of Petitioner's residents did so at no charge, direct or indirect, to Petitioner.

-102. Petitioner argues that its per diem rate should include this imputed cost.
+- 100. Petitioner argues that its per diem rates should include these imputed costs.
 Imputed costs may be allowable, even when they bear no resemblance to economic reality.
-For instance, during inflationary periods in real property, depreciation or amortization of a building may generate an allowable cost that has no correspondence to the market value of the capital item, although recapture will--in a later, perhaps much later, cost-reporting year--somewhat offset this economic anomaly.
-In this vein, Respondent allowed Petitioner a depreciation cost for these three clusters, even though Petitioner bore little, if any, of the economic loss over time of these capital assets.

-103. But allowing an imputed cost of therapy is another matter.
-Nothing in the Plan authorizes imputing therapy costs, except in one case, involving employees who are unpaid by the charitable organization that employs them.
+For instance, during inflationary periods in real property, depreciation or amortization of a building may generate an allowable cost that has no correspondence to the market value of the capital item, although recapture will-in a later, perhaps much later, cost-reporting year-somewhat offset this economic anomaly.
+In this vein, Respondent allowed Petitioner a depreciation cost for these three clusters, even though it seems that Petitioner bore little, if any, of the economic loss over time of these capital assets. - 101.
+But no authority suggests that an imputed cost for therapy is allowable.
+Nothing in the Plan authorizes imputing therapy costs, except in one case involving employees who are unpaid by the charitable organization that employs them.
 CMS Pub.
-15-1, \$\$ 700, et seq.
+15-1, §§ 700, et seq.
 These detailed provisions allow a provider to report the value of free labor costs, provided the free employee is unpaid by the charitable organization that pays him.
-Such detailed treatment of unpaid labor in one exceptional case underscores the requirement that normally an expenditure is a precondition to reimbursement.

-104. At one point, Petitioner argued that it is a related organization with the State of Florida, so that it could take the state's costs for these employees.
+Such detailed treatment of unpaid labor in one exceptional case underscores the requirement that normally an expenditure is a precondition to a finding that the item is an allowable cost. - 102.
+At one point, Petitioner argued that it is a related organization with the State of Florida, so that it could take the state's costs for these employees.
 But the relatedorganization provisions do not work this way.
 CMS Pub.
 15-1, § 1000 states: